tjcchen/docker-react-app/README.md

 # use the app user
 USER app

-# reenter the docker container, but this time with app user( since we set permissions )
+# reenter the docker container, but this time with app user( since we set permissions in Dockerfile )
 docker run -it react-app sh

 # after we set CMD or ENTRYPOINT instruction in Dockerfile, we can run image directly
-directly: docker run react-app with arguments: docker run react-app npm start
+directly: docker run react-app with arguments( without CMD or ENTRYPOINT ): docker run react-app npm start

 # [important] optimize your docker build speed

-# check layer's information( check information from bottom to top )
+# check layer's information( check from bottom to top )
 docker history react-app

 # do modifications to your Dockerfile( optimize build layers )